w3c/securityig/administration/review-template.md

 ## Summary

-[@@ short paragraph about the resuts, often is the last part prepared]
+[@@ short paragraph about the results, often is the last part prepared]

 ## Security Assumptions